 It's a New Day in Public Health.

-The Florida Department of Health works to protect, promote & improve the health of all people in Florida through integrated state, county & community efforts.
+The Florida Department of Health works to protect, promote, and improve the health of all people in Florida through integrated state, county, and community efforts.

 Florida Fish Advisories: FDOH Fish Advisories

 CFP symptoms usually show up within 24 hours of eating tainted fish.
-Symptoms like vomiting, diarrhea, stomach pain and cramping usually appear first, followed by symptoms like itchy skin, and achy teeth, muscles or joints.
+Symptoms like vomiting, diarrhea, stomach pain and cramping usually appear first, followed by symptoms like itchy skin and achy teeth, muscles or joints.
 Some people experience painful urination or a tingling sensation in their arms and legs.
 A very strange symptom is temperature reversal: hot can feel cold and cold can feel hot.
 It’s rare, but sometimes the toxin can pass from mother to child during breastfeeding.
 Male-to-female sexual transmissions have been reported.

 PSP is caused by saxitoxin—a naturally-occurring marine toxin.
-In Florida, this toxin is usually found in puffer fish while in other areas of the U.S. the toxin has been found in shellfish such as clams.
+In Florida, this toxin is usually found in puffer fish, while in other areas of the U.S., the toxin has been found in shellfish, such as clams.